dfe-analytical-services/eesyapi/README.md

 [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

 An R package to support analysts in connecting to and processing data from the DfE's explore education statistics API endpoints.

+To get started using the package take a look at the [getting started guide](https://dfe-analytical-services.github.io/eesyapi/articles/eesyapi.html) on our documentation site.

 ## Installation